Chip-W/esx_vehicleshop_craft_snippet/README.md

 * You may use this snippet and edit to your liking.
 Please PR any improvements.
 * This code may **NOT** be posted anywhere else.
 * I will not help to install or install this for you.
 If you don't know how to edit code, **DON'T**.
-* I will delete any issues that do not show errors as I can not help without know what they are.
+* I will delete any issues that do not show errors as I can not help without knowing what they are.

 # esx_vehicleshop_craft_snippet
 * Craft License Plates With Cardealer Job.